 From Temple Meads station, you can see the famous multi-coloured houses lining the hills of Totterdown.
 There are plenty of friendly pubs and cafes throughout the area, and Victoria Park offers incredible views over the city and the south suburbs of Bristol.

-Southville is a popular spot to enjoy a relaxing drink and some great food.
+Southville and Bedminster are popular spots to enjoy a relaxing drink and some great food.
 North Street is the centre of most of the activity.
 Here you will find the Tobacco Factory, which hosts great theatre and touring productions and offers a lively bar and cafe for visitors.
 Don't miss the weekly farmers' market in the yard at the back of the building.

 Between the city centre and Gloucester Road lies Stokes Croft, referred to by many as Bristol’s cultural quarter.